spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/architecture-performance-guidelines.md

 Database queries are the slowest parts of each application.
 They have different dependencies such as database engines, hardware, configurations, etc. Spryker prevents any database execution for popular endpoints like Home, PDP, Search.
 However, this preventive measure is not avoidable for some endpoints, for example, Cart or Checkout.
 There are several ways to make sure such endpoints are handling the database queries most effectively in terms of performance:

 - Cache result for the duplicate queries.
-- Aggregate several queries to only one query when it’s possible.
+- Aggregate several queries to only one query if possible.
 - Change single inserts to bulk inserts.
 - Break down heavy or slow queries into smaller queries and use PHP native functionalities for result calculations (like sorting, group by, filtering, validations, etc.).